How often is garbage collected?

 - Do not put recyclables, organics or yard waste in plastic bags.

-- Make sure material is packaged or contained securely to avoid loose debris.
+- Make sure material is packaged or contained securely in a plastic garbage bag or garbage can to avoid loose debris.

-- Separate all broken glass from your garbage and place it in a cardboard box clearly labelled 'broken glass'.
+- Separate all broken glass from your garbage and place it in a cardboard box clearly labeled 'broken glass'.
 Doing otherwise can result in serious injuries to collection operators

 - Sawdust, ashes and other material of similar nature go in your green bin.
 NO hot ashes please.

 - Add leaf and yard waste to your green bin.
 Do not mix leaf and yard waste, recyclables and garbage together.

 - All carpet should be tied and bundled.
 Bundles should be less than 1.2 m (4 ft.) in length, less than 60 cm (2 ft.) in diameter and less than 15 kg (33 lb.) in weight.

 - Maximum 125 litre capacity